-When you are planning for a Disney World Vacation there is a lot of stuff to consider.
+When you are planning for a Disney World Vacation there is a lot of stuff to consider and of course, a lot of stuff you dream about doing!
+And these Magical Disney World Experiences are just waiting to be explored.

 But the most important things to consider are the deal breakers.
-These are those items that are SO important, the cherry on top, the must do adventures at Disney World.
+The Disney World Bucket List.

 This is one of those classic and iconic pictures.
 The Cinderella Castle!
 You can get a close up picture with your own camera (and its the perfect time and place to bust out the ole DSLR), or wait in line at one of a dozen photos pass spots down Main Street and around the castle.